Collaborative Document Editing with Multiple Users and AI Agents: System Implementation

 \subsection{AI Integration}

-Both \textit{FastAPI} and \textit{Celery} servers interact with an LLM through API calls.
-Our prototype in the study used OpenAI's ``gpt-4o-mini''.
+Both servers call an LLM API.
+Our prototype used OpenAI's ``gpt-4o-mini''.
+We chose this model to represent LLM capabilities in our study in line with a currently widely used product (ChatGPT), with fast response times.
 This is integrated into the backend via the \textit{openai} and \textit{autogen} libraries.
-The first is used for simple prompt-based queries, whereas the second handles the multi-turn conversations and agent-based interactions.
+The first is used for simple prompt queries, the second handles multi-turn conversations and agent-based interactions.
 The LLM is employed in the following cases: